Horizon-LEAD/irtx-matsim/README.md

 First, a list of vehicle types is given, after a list of individual vehicles with their stops.
 Each vehicle refers to a vehicle type which is defined by its maximum road speed.
-Futhermore, each vehicle has a list of stops, which are defined as follows:
+Furthermore, each vehicle has a list of stops, which are defined as follows:

 ```json